 The Baroque period – which lasted approximately from 1600-1750 – was a time of various stylistic and theoretical developments in the realm of classical music.
 Of particular significance was the birth of the orchestra, the development of opera, and the establishment of the Common Practice era, which governed the rules of harmony and structure for the next few hundred years.

-Similarly, technical innovations allowed for the invention of a number of new instruments which would feature in these new ensembles and styles of music, although some of these were adaptations or relatives of instruments that existed in the preceding Renaissance era.
-Composers now began to write idiomatic music for the first time: pieces that were composed with specific instruments in mind, taking into account their unique sounds, ranges and tonal qualities.
+Similarly, technical innovations allowed for the invention of many new instruments which would feature in these new ensembles and styles of music.
+However,d some of these were adaptations or relatives of instruments that existed in the preceding Renaissance era.
+Composers now began to write idiomatic music for the first time: pieces composed with specific instruments in mind, taking into account their unique sounds, ranges, and tonal qualities.

-In this article we’ll take a look at some of the key instruments that played the beautiful, ornate music of the Baroque period.
-And while some of these might look strange or unfamiliar, others will be instantly recognisable, as modern versions of many of these instruments are still played today.
+In this article, we’ll take a look at some of the key instruments that played the beautiful, ornate music of the Baroque period.
+And while some of these might look strange or unfamiliar, others will be instantly recognizable, as modern versions of many of these instruments are still played today.

 Baroque Keyboard Instruments

 To begin, we’ll look at some of the types of keyboard instruments that were popular in the baroque period.